- I am teaching CSCI 544 Applied Natural Language Processing next semester (Spring 2015).

 University of Southern California (2008-present)

-I am a Research Assistant Professor at the USC Computer Science Department and a Research Scientist at the USC Institute for Creative Technologies, where I am a part of the Natural Language Dialogue group.
+I am a Research Assistant Professor at the USC Computer Science Department, and a Research Scientist and Project Leader at the USC Institute for Creative Technologies.
+I teach CSCI 544 Applied Natural Language Processing, and supervise a research group on computational models of natural language structure consisting of a few students and a senior research associate.

 University of Tokyo (2006-2008)